pavonine-01/cyber-blog/content/page/about.md

             icon: user
 ---

 Hello!
-My name is Natasha, and this is a personal blog that I use to keep record of any projects or knowledge relating to my studies in the IT and cyber security fields that I undertake throughout the course of my university degree, or in my personal time.
+My name is Natasha, and this is a personal blog where I keep records of any projects or knowledge relating to my studies in the IT and cyber security fields that I undertake throughout the course of my university degree, or in my personal time.

-I enjoy learning about interesting concepts and practices in the IT and cyber security field, and want to document this new knowledge, and apply my problem-solving skills while undertaking new projects.
+I enjoy learning about interesting concepts and practices in the IT and cyber security field.
+I want to learn how to convey challenging concepts in an easy-to-understand way while learning about  document this new knowledge, and apply my problem-solving skills while undertaking new projects.

 I use this blog to explain these IT and cyber security concepts in a way that is understandable to a non-technical audience, and also as a way for me to keep a document of new knowledge and skills that I come across durning my studies.